awsdocs/aws-cdk-guide/doc_source/hello_world.md

 **Tip**
 If you received an error like `--app is required...`, it's probably because you are running the command from a subdirectory\.
 Navigate to the main app directory and try again\.

-The cdk synth command executes your app, which causes the resources defined in it to be translated to an AWS CloudFormation template\.
+The `cdk synth` command executes your app, which causes the resources defined in it to be translated to an AWS CloudFormation template\.
 The output of `cdk synth` is a YAML\-format AWS CloudFormation template, which looks something like this\.
-Even if you aren't very familiar with AWS CloudFormation, you should be able to find the definition for an `AWS::S3::Bucket`
+Even if you aren't very familiar with AWS CloudFormation, you should be able to find the definition for an `AWS::S3::Bucket`\.

 ```
 Resources: